rlennon/mscplacprj2021/README.md

 These are the current Risks on the project, re-aligned on a weekly basis

-    Infrastructure proving to be a real problem, may block being able to release software Team is finding itself to be running short on time due to other work and study commitments No PO feedback on software
+    Team is finding itself to be running short on time due to other work and study commitments No PO feedback on software
     Unknown technology choices has led to a lot of upskilling required Changing / ambiguous requirements
-    Talk of the company being bought out has raised concerns Lack of rights for toolsets chosen has hindered progress and ability to deliver

 Tenants of Design

     Dedication to clean, secure, performant and self documented code code Frameworks used
         code coverage tool used
+        Secure code will be used
-        Secure code: Regex for cleansing and validation, Named queries and database triggers performance testing tool to be used
+        performance testing tool to be used
-    Documentation / code commenting (javadoc)/seperate branch
+    Documentation / code commenting (tool to be decided)/seperate branch
-    Datastore for persistance

     Testing:
         Unit testing
         integretation testing
         UA

     Environments:
         staging and production
-        tight configuration management for consistency and reproducibility automated creation and deployments
+        tight configuration management for consistency and reproducibility (IEEE 828) automated creation and deployments
         integrated and automated pipeline (commit -> test -> deploy) Github version control:
         Branches
-              Develop,
+              Documentation
+              Develop
               Release
               Main
         version/release management